dependabot/fetch-metadata/README.md

 ### Use with App Token
 First, create a [GitHub App](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps) and set the appropriate permissions.

+For example, to use the features below, the minimum [permissions](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/choosing-permissions-for-a-github-app) required for the GitHub App are as follows:

+- `alert-lookup` : `Dependabot alerts: Read only`

+Please add any necessary permissions for your job as needed.

 The following is an example of using an [installation access token (App Token)](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app) in `github-token`.